• Skip to primary navigation

 3. Stir with a wooden spoon or rubber spatula until a mass is formed and no dry flour remains.
 About 1 minute.

-4. Cover the bowl with plastic wrap and let stand for 10 minutes.
+4. Cover the dough with plastic wrap and let rise for 30 minutes.

-1. Gather and measure ingredients for the filling
+1. Firstly, gather and measure ingredients for the filling.

 2. In a medium-size mixing bowl beat egg whites and salt until frothy and stiff peaks form.